Read This First

 Prompt 1: Provide me with a table with two lists, the first a list of risks that humans tend to overestimate, and the second a list of risks that humans tend to underestimate.

-The central claim is this: To provide a more detailed perspective, the response will create a table that not only lists the types of risks humans tend to overestimate and underestimate but also includes a brief explanation of the actual estimated risks involved.
+In plain terms: To provide a more detailed perspective, the response will create a table that not only lists the types of risks humans tend to overestimate and underestimate but also includes a brief explanation of the actual estimated risks involved.

 Structured comparison